-- 86 AAU / JVA / USAV National Championships (Girls and Boys)
+- 97 AAU / JVA / USAV National Championships

-- 280 Universities and Colleges Attended By SPVB Alumni
+- 355 Universities and Colleges Attended by SPVB Alumni

-- 4 Sports Performance alumni have won Olympic medals
+- 4 SPVB alums who have won Olympic medals

 For the younger player we want to develop a solid base of fundamental skill as well as a passion for the sport.
 As players get older and progress through the program we want to provide the path to a level of excellence that allows each and every athlete to test their own limitations.
 Only by constantly testing our limits can we truly find our potential.
 This is the true measure that separates greatness from mediocrity and determines who will be the champion and who will fall short.
 Champions are not always the winner of the final match, but their effort and commitment to themselves and their teammates is the ultimate gold medal.